Overview of Logging and Metrics

 • Container metrics3

-1For more information about using the BOSH Health Monitor to collect health metrics on VMs, see Configuring Health Monitor Notifications.
+1For more information about using the BOSH Health Monitor to collect health metrics on VMs, see Selecting and configuring a monitoring system.

-2For more information about app logging, see App Logging in Cloud Foundry.
+2For more information about app logging, see App Logging in TAS for VMs.

 3For more information about container metrics, see Container Metrics.